fablabnk/AutomaticPlantWatering/README.md

 - The code example attempts to reduce power consumption by disconnecting the servo when the system is in the valve closed state
 - An improved version would completely cut the power to the servo during wait periods instead of just disconnecting the control

-# Adding the Soil Sensor
+# Adding the Capacitative Soil Sensor

 Wiring of the sensor should be as follows:
 - Black GND cable goes to GND